section-engineering-education/engineering-education/content/articles/getting-started-with-data-visualization-using-p5js/index.md

 Also, remember to create `app.css` and `app.js` files that we have imported in the above HTML code block.

-To start with, P5.js uses some functions that defines how your sketch will look like.
+P5.js uses some functions that defines how your sketch will look like.
 These include:

-- A `setup()` function - used for creating the canvas and setting the background for that canvas.
+- A **`setup()`** function that is used for creating the canvas and setting the background for that canvas.
-- A `draw()` function - this function is called continuously in different time frames.
+- A **`draw()` function** - this function is called continuously in different time frames.
 It is used to draw sketches.
 It executes each line of code in the draw function once, then it restarts it, draws it again and again until the whole check is completely loaded.

 The following is a basic setup of a P5.js sketch that draws a rectangle on a web page: